 Areas of Inquiry [28 credits] and Capstone Experience [3 credits]

-Natural Sciences [7 credits]
+Natural Sciences [7 credits with a lab]

 1. Students are able to demonstrate an understanding of the nature of the scientific method including hands-on practice.